 Going forward, what should be of considerable interest to compliance personnel is the fact that the SEC logged a 71% spike in the number of tips, complaints, and referrals (TCRs) between the onset of the coronavirus in mid-March through the end of September.
 Accordingly, the Division of Enforcement opened more inquiries and investigations than it did in 2019.

-“The SEC received more than 23,000 TCRs during its fiscal year, an increase of more than 7,000,” said James L. Smith, Senior Compliance Consultant for Core Compliance and Legal Services.
+“The SEC received more than 23,000 TCRs during its fiscal year, an increase of more than 7,000,” said a Senior Compliance Consultant for Core Compliance and Legal Services.
 “That illustrates that people are more vigilant and more aware of fraudulent activity.
 Unfortunately, it also indicates that there is more fraudulent activity going on.”

 “Fraud and cybersecurity risks have increased dramatically since COVID-19 entered our lives.
 People are working from home to the extent that they can and home networks tend to be less secure and people are less vigilant compared to an office environment.”